karlwilcox/website-build/reviews/books/sci-fi/_posts/2025-09-03-revelation-space.md

 novels, the other the collected short stories.
 Hence my confusion!

-My first read was quite some time ago and while I vividly remember certain scenes (Chasm City, the Nostalgia for Infinity and the Hades/Cerberus artefact) I couldn’t remember how it all fitted together, and I’m not actually sure that I really did back then.
+My first read was quite some time ago and while I vividly remember certain scenes (Chasm City, the Nostalgia for Infinity and the Hades/Cerberus artifact) I couldn’t remember how it all fitted together, and I’m not actually sure that I really did back then.